specklesystems/Speckle.Revit.Api/README.md

 # Speckle.Revit.Api
 Utility repo to create the Speckle.Revit.Api package

-# Prerequists
+# Prerequisites
-You must have Revit installed for the year that you are trying to make nugets for.
+You must the version of Revit installed for which you are trying to release the API dlls as a nuget.

 # How to use
 - In your terminal of choice, navigate to the cloned repo root